 Covid 19 can’t keep a good WCP (writing center practitioner) down!
 I’ve been staying busy and having a ton of fun.
 Here are some of the details on what I’ve been up to this year.

-- The MSU WC’s Accessibility Committee has had a banner year full of huge projects, including but not limited to: Developing a First Year Writing pilot workshop on accessible composing and disability justice, developing the beginnings of what we’re calling The Accessible Composing Archive (stay tuned for Fall 2021 on that), developing multiple types of workshops and programs to present to our campus colleagues and beyond centering accessibility and disability justice in writing practices and writing centers, and following up on the several dozen requests we’ve received from other writing center folks this year to give talks or provide resources to their institutions on the work we’re doing!
+- The MSU WC’s Accessibility Committee had a banner year full of huge projects, including but not limited to: Developing a First Year Writing pilot workshop on accessible composing and disability justice, developing the beginnings of what we’re calling The Accessible Composing Archive, developing multiple types of workshops and programs to present to our campus colleagues and beyond centering accessibility and disability justice in writing practices and writing centers, and following up on the several dozen requests we’ve received from other writing center folks this year to give talks or provide resources to their institutions on the work we’re doing!